jaredraynes/Sheep_Saliva/sheep_knitr.md

 #### Modelling Results

 1. At time point 1, before the stress event, feed made no difference to the concentration of cortisol, but the non-stressed groups (1 & 3), contained a significantly (P = 0.003) higher cortisol concentration.
 This is strange because no stress event had occurred.
-2. There were no differences between treatment groups at time point after the stress event, therefore feed and stress makes no differnece to cortisol levels.
+2. There were no differences between treatment groups at time point after the stress event, therefore feed and stress makes no difference to cortisol levels.
-3. Cortisol levels were significantly differnet at timepoint 3, post killing for all treatment groups.
+3. Cortisol levels were significantly different at time point 3, post killing for all treatment groups.
 4. Restricted feed significantly (P = 0.004) lowered cortisol levels post killing.
 5. Stress significantly (P = 0.006) increased cortisol levels post killing.